What Is A Grand Jury Indictment in Georgia?

 Grand Jury Indictments in Georgia

 An indictment occurs when a defendant is formally accused of a crime by the majority vote of a grand jury.
-Georgia reserves grand jury indictments for capital offenses, ones punishable by death.
+Grand jury indictments are used for almost all felonies, and are required for most felonies.

 In Georgia, a grand jury consists of 16-23 jurors selected from a group of citizens within the county.
 Grand juries different from trial juries in that grand juries serve for a specified amount of time and meet at regular intervals to consider multiple cases.
 Trial juries are impaneled for the length of just one trial.